The supply of residential accommodation in a dwelling is exempt from GST.

 Tokens, stamp and vouchers with no fixed value

 The supplier should treat tokens, stamps and vouchers that have no fixed value as a supply for GST purposes at the time a customer buys them.
 This also applies to postage stamps and vouchers sold to a non-resident for services performed in New Zealand.
-The supplier has to account for GST on these items when the customer buys them.
+The supplier must account for GST on these items when the customer buys them.

 Tokens, stamps and vouchers with a fixed value

 For tokens, stamps and vouchers with a fixed value, the supplier has a choice of when to account for GST.
-As it may be impractical to return the GST at the time when the customer buys a voucher, the supplier can return the GST when the customer actually exchanges the voucher for the monetary value of the goods or services purchased.
-The supplier of the voucher and supplier of the goods or services need to agree to do this.
+As it may be impractical to return the GST at the time when the customer buys a voucher, the supplier can return the GST when the customer exchanges the voucher for the monetary value of the goods or services purchased.

 Claiming GST on tokens, stamps and vouchers